KomodoPlatform/dPoW/README.md

 ## dPoW Notary Node Testnet 2024

-The public testnet will run from June 19th to June 26th.
+The public testnet will run from June 19th until the 2024 notary election is complete.
 Anyone is permitted to participate, even if you are not planning to run a mainnet node.
 For participants who are running as candidates in the 2024 Notary Node elections, this is a great opportunity to test your setup and ensure everything is working as expected.
 It also provides voters with an opportunity to evaluate candidate participants to see how well they manage a node and how they interact with the community.
 You are encouraged to share tools and advice with other participants, and to ask questions if you are unsure about anything.

 Follow the instructions below to get started.
-If you have any questions, please ask in the #2024-testnet channel on Discord.
-Once you have everything set up, ping @smk, @gcharang, or @decker in the #2024-testnet channel to add your pubkeys to the network.
-New participants / pubkeys will be added to the network every 24 hours, so to maximise your score, you should have everything ready to go before the 19th of June.
+If you have any questions, please ask in the [#2024-testnet channel on Discord](https://komodoplatform.com/discord).
+Once you have everything set up, ping @smk, @gcharang, or @decker in the #2024-testnet channel on Discord to add your pubkeys to the network.
+New participants / pubkeys will be added to the network every 24 hours, so to maximise your score, you should have everything ready to go before the 24th of June (when public scoring will begin).

 ### Requirements